EmilSroka/Exercises_Data-structures-and-algorithms/src/pl/emilsroka/linkedList/linkedListExercises.md

 - toArray - returns array that contains values from nodes

 ## Exercise 3
 Implement method that reverses linked list in place.
+Time complexity should be O(n)

 ## Exercise 4
 Implement a two new methods in list class:
-- getKth - returns k'th value
+- get - returns n'th value from the start of list.
-- getKthFromTheEnd - returns k'th value from the end.
+- getFromTheEnd - returns n'th value from the end.

 Don't use variable that stores size of array to stop iteration.
+You can index from 0 or 1.
+Time complexity should be O(n)